Skip to content

 Sales automation

-The product prospecting is the idea of leveraging automation to do.
+The product prospecting is the idea of leveraging automation.
 I think I'll be the first one to admit when I first heard that sequencing is coming out, I was a little bit of apprehensive about it.
 For the simple reason that all I'd ever known was call and email.

 My approach was what does this mean or what will this lead me to?
-Does it mean that every single lead comes in, you're just going to assign them into a sequence.
+Does it mean that every single lead comes in, you're just going to assign them into a sequence?
 And then hopefully wait for that prospect to book time with you directly.
-As part of the prospecting sequences, I have a number of sequences.
+As part of the prospecting sequences, I have several sequences.

 Sales sequences

-I have a sequenced for recent visits, so I can approach the person and thank that person for visiting Hubspot website today.
-It's based on token, so it's all personalised.
+I have a sequence for recent visits, so I can approach the person and thank that person for visiting the Hubspot website today.
+It's based on tokens, so it's all personalised.
 It will reference whenever eBook or page they viewed.
 Then approach that person but maybe after two days there are no replies, maybe drop in another email asking: Are you sure you don't want to have a conversation with me?
 Then maybe four days later, it may get some type of soft breakup.
-It could be along the lines of "I've reached out to a number of times over the last couple of weeks or last couple of days.
+It could be along the lines of "I've reached out to you several times over the last couple of weeks or last couple of days.
 You haven't got back to me.
 I'm assuming this is not of interest to you anymore."

 Getting started with HubSpot

-You can do that any point in time.
+You can do that at any point in time.
 I may do that kind of first thing in the morning.
 I'll just go to recent visits, see and that clicked getting started to Hubspot.
 While I'm on site here today or while I'm coaching partners all these sequences are happening in the background.
-Hopefully when I checked my inbox later on today, I'll have a number of people that will be wanting to speak to me that have requested meeting.
-So make sure you can manage the leads to make sure you manage the process and begin to think about building it views.
+Hopefully, when I check my inbox later on today, I'll have several people who will want to speak to me and have requested a meeting.
+So make sure you can manage the leads to make sure you manage the process and begin to think about building its views.

 Video prospecting

 I use video and I'm at the stage where I will reply to an email with a Vidyard video because it's easier and it's probably a little bit more laid back.
-Everyone are on their phones anytime of the day.
+Everyone is on their phones any time of the day.
 That's why everyone is on the phone reducing cold prospecting and the prospecting barrier.
 It's quite disruptive and it is a completely different approach.
 The other thing about it is that not everyone is doing this yet.

 "There's a huge opportunity for you to begin to use video as part of the sales process"

-The prospecting piece, you're putting a face to the name from the moment you reach out.
-And you can make it very personal, and it’s an easy way to prospect standout.
+In the prospecting piece, you're putting a face to the name from the moment you reach out.
+And you can make it very personal, and it’s an easy way to prospect stand out.
 You can add value straight away to potential leads.
 If anyone is not comfortable behind the camera then start doing cards and send it amongst yourselves as an internal team to get comfortable with it.

 "Keep it short and sweet"

 Continue to do this as more and more businesses are going to adopt this software.
-You obviously have it directly within the system and the prospecting sequence.
+You have it directly within the system and the prospecting sequence.
 The idea is that if you think of a lead list.
 You're going to have good leads, mediocre leads and bad leads.
-As part of that you need to ensure you push whatever lead it is true.
+As part of that, you need to ensure you push whatever lead is true.

 We have an approach whereby depending on how you categorise the lead, it will dictate how much time I allocate to that person.
-For example, anyone that is a low level lead, I'm only going to reach out to them five times.
+For example, for anyone who is a low-level lead, I'm only going to reach out to them five times.
 I make two calls, leave two voicemails, send a video and maybe send one or two emails.

-If my approach based on the time that I have, I will typically leverage sequences for any of my low rated leads.
-These are people that there may not be the decision makers in the business.
+If my approach is based on the time that I have, I will typically leverage sequences for any of my low-rated leads.
+These are people who may not be the decision-makers in the business.
 That company may not be a fit for Hubspot based on the product or services selling.

 Be smart with your time

 This is what I was kind of referencing in terms of you need to be smart, be smart with your time.
 2% of sales are made on the very first contact that a sales rep has with a user or a prospect.
-And these are essentially people that have reviewed your product, service, and they're at the stage where they know they need whatever product service that is.
+These are essentially people who have reviewed your product, service, and they're at the stage where they know they need whatever product service that is.
 10% of sales are made on the fourth, and then:

 "80% of sales are made on the fifth to 12th contact"